benjaminkott/bootstrap_package/README.rst

 .. image:: Documentation/Images/Screens/typo3-frontend.png?raw=true
    :alt: Bootstrap Package

-Bootstrap Package delivers a full configured frontend theme for TYPO3, based on the Bootstrap CSS Framework.
+Bootstrap Package delivers a fully configured frontend theme for TYPO3, based on the Bootstrap CSS Framework.

 The goal of this package is to give an advanced example of how modern templating